• Skip to main content

 Kittens in particular have a lot of energy and are especially hyperactive.
 If you have a kitten, playing with them every day is crucial if you want to avoid crazy outbursts.
 On the other hand, older felines will have less energy and will be happier with less interaction and physical exertion.
 With that being said, you should still encourage play to help them stay fit, healthy, and happy.

 One way to do this is by investing in a load of toys for cats to chase.
 There are so many different types to choose from – from feather wands to laser toys.
 I recommend trying a few different options to discover what your cat likes playing with best.
-Also, if you know you don’t have time to spend playing with your cat each day, motorized toys that run by themselves could be your saving grace.
+Also, if you know you don’t have time to spend playing with your cat each day, automatic laser cat toys or motorized cat toys that run by themselves could be your saving grace.

 5. Fleas